 Remember to check the reviews and book a place that suits you interests while traveling.

 Rating 8.0, Double rooms start from $38

-Its just 5 minutes drive from Pai Airport, D2 Pai has comfortable accommodation and free Wi-Fi throughout.
-A free shuttle service is provided to Pai Airport and Pai Bus Station.
+D2 Pai offers comfortable accommodation and free Wi-Fi throughout.
 Guests can enjoy camp fires in the evening as well.

 Rating 8.0, Double rooms start from $37

-The bright, air-conditioned rooms come with cable TV, a safe deposit box, and a minibar.
-Each room has a private bathroom with toiletries, a hairdryer, and shower facilities.
+Lilu Pai offers bright, air conditioned rooms come with cable TV, a safe deposit box and a minibar.
+Each room has a private bathroom with toiletries and shower facilities.
+Provides free WiFi.

 Finally, Pai is definitely a must visit place, even if it is off the beaten track.
 With so many different things to do in Pai, that you can do with your friends or family.
 All you have to do is to choose the stuff you prefer and start enjoying what Pai has to offer.

 And that’s it for now!
 I’d love to know if this guide on things to do in Pai Thailand has helped you.
 Let me know if you have any questions and let me know if there is more to add.